kushrevankar/disease-classification-ml/README.md

-# Hyperdimensional Computing for Disease Classification
+# Prototype Based Computing Classifier for Disease Classification

-This repository contains the implementation of a Hyperdimensional Computing (HDC)-based classifier for multi-class disease classification using symptom data.
+This repository contains the implementation of a Hyperdimensional Computing (HDC)-inspired classifier for multi-class disease classification using symptom data.
 The project leverages high-dimensional binary vectors for efficient and robust pattern recognition, suitable for resource-constrained environments like edge devices.

 ## Table of Contents
 - [Overview](#overview)